rsdoiel/antenna/columns.md

 **@Dave Winer's Scripting News** (date: 2024-12-27, from: Dave Winer's Scripting News)

-Last night's email had a YouTube video in it.
+Last night's email had a <a href="https://www.youtube.com/watch?v=o1mXNfI1cbU">YouTube video</a> in it.
 I had forgotten that they get lost somewhere in the email delivery supply chain, so the fire that I put in the email was <a href="https://imgs.scripting.com/2024/12/27/emailscreen.png">not transmitted</a>.
 It's even worse than it appears.
 Here's a <a href="https://www.youtube.com/watch?v=o1mXNfI1cbU">link to the video</a> of the fire, with any luck that will get through in tonight's email.
 Happy holidays everyone!

 <br>